Data lakehouse

 Spain

-Through the GENESIS initiative, the DG Information Systems and Digital Health is working on the digital transformation strategy for the Madrid healthcare service, with data as the central focus.
-The main objective of the General Directorate is to place the patient at the center of the system, achieve a unified health vision, advance toward better health outcomes, create service networks, and develop intelligence through data.
+The main objective of the General Directorate is to enhance the patient experience through investments in data management technologies, aiming to improve accessibility to the system while also considering the needs of the 35,000 healthcare professionals involved.
 The goal is to provide a self-service-based care model and, operationally, to streamline the range of services available to citizens and regional processes.

 This initiative is part of a Digital Health plan that aims to transform healthcare in Madrid based on four pillars: accessibility, telemedicine, artificial intelligence (AI), and healthcare data management.